w4tson/advent-of-code-2017/README.md

 * Day 7 Trees!
 Destructed mulitple groups from a regex.
 Lovely
 * Day 8
 * Day 9 Nothing new here
-* Day 10 Default params, `by lazy`, slices and nicely reused the circular index
+* Day 10 Default params, `by lazy`, slices and nicely reused the circular index.
+Wow part 2, difficult to read